jiaruzhang/jiaruzhang.github.io/blog/180602/ASoTL.md

 tags: Notes
 ---
 [TOC]
-# A Survey on Transfer Learning
+# A note of A Survey on Transfer Learning

 ## Introduction